To our Fighters,

 Due to our unique approach to the issue, we have been able to open doors that were previously closed to the topic and attract a broader, more passionate following that has led this movement to places we couldn’t have imagined.
 Thanks again to all our Fighters who rep the movement every day and help to spread the word that porn kills love and to fight for love.

-Co-Founder / CEO of Fight the New Drug
+Co-Founder / President of Fight the New Drug